wp-plugins/wp-championship/readme.txt

  + sql for the EM2012 championship in ukraine/polen
  + sql for German Bundesliga 2012/2013
  + sql for German Bundesliga 2013/2014
+ + sql for the WM2014 championship in brazil

 Credits:
 Thanks go to all who support this plugin, with  hints and suggestions for improv